freesewing/freesewing/markdown/dev/reference/macros/cutonfold/en.md

 ---

 The `cutonfold` macro adds a _cut on fold_ indicator to your pattern.
-It is provided by the [cutonfold plugin](/reference/plugins/cutonfold).
+It is provided by the [annotations plugin](/reference/plugins/annotations).

 ## Signature